UX-UI-Design-Lab/DH150-2019F/README.md

 10       | [UX Portfolio]() | [LectureNote09]() | [P04:Pitch]()
 11      | [Review]() | [FinalProjectEvaluation]() | [P05:Peer Review]()

+* The assignment due is the following week by the beginning of the classtime (Tue 3pm)
 ---
 ## Final Project
 ### Goal: